ianyang66/ianyang66.github.io/_pages/publications.md

   - **Top-tier international conference in information security.**
   - **According to the statement by the cybersecurity committee member of the National Science and Technology Council: Over the past 20 years, on average, fewer than one Taiwanese research team has been accepted each year.**
   - Research conducted in collaboration with CyCraft.
-  - Key contribution: Systematic discovery of **system crashes** in Tesla vehicles.
+  - Key contribution: Systematic discovery of potentially **system crashes** in Tesla vehicles.

 - **Application of Simplified Swarm Optimization on Graph Convolutional Networks**
   Ho-Yin Wong<sup>1</sup>, **[Guan-Yan Yang<sup>1,*</sup>](https://orcid.org/0009-0002-2539-9057)**, _[Kuo-Hui Yeh](https://scholar.google.com/citations?user=nLG4OMAAAAAJ&hl=zh-TW)_, _[Farn Wang](https://cc.ee.ntu.edu.tw/~farn/)_